 Hedgehogs are in the insectivore family; however, in the wild their diet includes insects, snails, worms, as well as occasional small vertebrates and plants.
 They should be fed once daily in the evening from heavy dishes which do not tip over easily.
 A good quality commercial pelleted hedgehog diet or a pellet made for insectivores makes a good base for their diet.
 Each day, an adult hedgehog can be fed 2 tablespoons of a hedgehog diet or insectivore food, along with 1-2 tablespoons of fresh vegetables.
 They also require a few insects (mealworms, crickets, wax worms, snails, and other invertebrates) 3-4 times a week.
 Since hedgehogs are very prone to obesity, feeding unlimited quantities of food or feeding high fat foods (such as seeds and nuts, or only waxworms) is highly discouraged.
 Fresh water from a sipper bottle or bowl should be offered every day.

 Hedgehogs should be examined annually by an exotic animal veterinarian.
 Diet and environment should be reviewed.
 Hedgehogs should be weighed at least annually to ensure that they are not becoming obese.
 They should receive a complete physical examination, including a thorough check of their teeth, as they are prone to dental disease.
 Dental scaling may be necessary if they have excessive tartar, particularly from consumption of canned diets.
-Hedgehogs can also be prone to hepatic lipidosis (fatty infiltration of the liver), cancer, respiratory infections, and certain neurologic conditions.
+Hedgehogs can also be prone to hepatic lipidosis (fatty infiltration of the liver), cancer, respiratory infections, and certain neurological conditions.
 Proper preventative medicine can help avoid disease development and ensure the lifelong health of your hedgehog.